Blitzman/CarND-Vehicle-Detection-P5/README.md

 The function `slide_window` is the candidate generation method.
 It takes an image, starting position for the X and Y axes, the window size, and the overlap amount.
 This function can be found in lines 172 through 208.

 The `pipeline` function, which codifies the frame-by-frame vehicle detection process, makes use of that function in lines 259 to 262 to generate possible candidates.
-We use five different scales or window sizes: 48, 64, 96, 128, and 192 pixels with increasing overlaps 0.25, 0.25, 0.5, 0.85, and 0.85 respectively.
+We use five different scales or window sizes: 48, 64, 96, 128, and 192 pixels with increasing overlaps 0.5, 0.6, 0.7, 0.8, and 0.9 respectively.
 Starting and ending points are set to avoid parts of the image in which no car will appear at all.
 This parameter setup decision was completely empirical.
 The candidate generation process produces the following result.

-#TODO
+(48, 48) windows:

+![windows1][windows1]

+(64, 64) windows:

+![windows2][windows2]

+(96, 96) windows:

+![windows3][windows3]

+(128, 128) windows:

+![windows4][windows4]

+(192, 192) windows:

+![windows5][windows5]

 Next, those windows are processed one by one in the main loop of the pipeline (lines 266 to 275).
 Each window is resized to `64x64` pixels and features are extracted for them using the aforementioned method.
 Then the trained SVM is used to predict whether or not they are cars.
 Detected windows are kept for subsequent steps.